If you have an enquiring mind, excellent communication skills and a methodical approach to work, a career as a forensic scientist may be for you

-- chemistry - the examination of paint, chemicals, etc., including fire investigation and accident reconstruction;
+- chemistry - the examination of substances such as paint or chemicals, including fire investigation and accident reconstruction

-- biology - DNA testing and the examination of minute contact traces, such as blood, hair, clothing fibres, etc.;
+- biology - DNA testing and the examination of minute contact traces, such as blood, hair and clothing fibres

 - drugs and toxicology - testing for restricted drugs, examining tissue specimens for poison detection, and the analysis of blood and urine samples for alcohol, for example in drink driving offences.

-- analysing samples, such as hair, body fluids, glass, paint and drugs, in the laboratory;
+- analyse samples, such as hair, body fluids, glass, paint and drugs, in the laboratory

-- applying techniques such as gas and high performance liquid chromatography, scanning electron microscopy, mass spectrometry, infrared spectroscopy and genetic fingerprinting;
+- apply techniques such as gas and high performance liquid chromatography, scanning electron microscopy, mass spectrometry, infrared spectroscopy and genetic fingerprinting

-- sifting and sorting evidence, often held in miniscule quantities;
+- sift and sort evidence, often held in miniscule quantities

-- recording findings and collecting trace evidence from scenes of crimes or accidents;
+- record findings and collect trace evidence from scenes of crimes or accidents

-- reviewing and supervising the work of assistants;
+- review and supervise the work of assistants

-- presenting results of work in written form or by giving oral evidence;
+- present the results of your work in written form or by giving oral evidence

-- justifying findings under cross-examination in courts of law;
+- justify findings under cross-examination in courts of law

-- Salaries for forensic scientists typically start at around £20,000.
+- Salaries for forensic scientists typically start at £20,000.